kushtiwari13/string_calculator/README.md

 - The tests are written using **Minitest**.
 - The project follows **TDD** principles, so tests are written first, then the code is implemented to pass the tests.

-## Contributing

-Feel free to fork the repository and submit pull requests with improvements or bug fixes.

-## License

-This project is open-source and available under the MIT License.